Part two of my Paris Guide includes hip hotels, mouthwatering markets and splendid day trips to take your trip from touristy to transcendent.

 To get to Malmaison take the RER A train to “La Defense,” then take Bus 258 and get off at “Le Chateau.”
 Another option is to take the RER to Rueil-Malmaison, but it’s about a mile walk to the chateau.

 Vaux-le-Vicomte would probably be more popular if it was easier to get to.
 From Paris Gare de l’Est, take the direct train Line P in the direction of Provins.
 Get off at the Verneuil l’Etang train station.
-Direct trains leave every 60 minutes and it’s a 35 minute trip.
-Click here for the train schedule (only in French).
+Direct trains leave every 60 minutes and it’s a 35-minute trip.

 At the station, there is a “Châteaubus” shuttle that picks visitors up and takes them to the château.
 It’s in front of the train station exit and is cash only.
 Check the Vaux-le-Vicomte website for latest information on prices and to see if the shuttle is running on your desired date.